cmahnke/911tv/README.md

 * Texts and links
   * Content
     * Finish 'Other resources'
-  * More on 'Cloverfield'
+    * More teletext pages from this document
 * Video addressing
-  * Seek
+  * Seek - not tested yet
   * Segmentation
     * Prefetch
   * Channel switching without loading
   * Handle (buffering) events
 * Reduce warnings
   * `react.development.js:209 Warning: forwardRef render functions do not support propTypes or defaultProps.`
+* Reduce TODO's from code
 * Check Colors in teletext graphics

 ## Known Issues
-* Power button not working properly
+* Static noise effect not working on channel switch
-* Finish and test test card
+* Test card sound not switching
 * Teletext: Graphic and Text clash
 * Browser issues
   * Mobile browsers (portrait mode) not completely working yet, find a way to calculate aspect ratio.